Dino Rađa: Marriages

-By the mid-1990s, Rađa began romantic involvement with singer and 1995 Miss Croatia runner-up Viktorija Đonlić, a relationship that eventually led to divorce from his wife.
-Rađa married Đonlić in August 2001 on a yacht anchored off the coast of Korčula with singer Petar Grašo as his best man.
-In 2003, the couple's son Roko was born followed by son Niko in 2008.
+By the mid-1990s, Rađa began a romantic involvement with singer and 1995 Miss Croatia runner-up Viktorija Đonlić, that eventually led to divorce from his wife.
+Rađa married Đonlić, ten years his junior, in August 2001 on a yacht anchored off the coast of Korčula with singer Petar Grašo as his best man.
+In February 2003, the couple's child, son Roko, was born followed by son Niko in 2008.

+Children

+Rađa's son with Listeš, Duje Rađa, would follow in his parents' footsteps in pursuit of a professional basketball career, getting as far as NCAA Division I U.S. college basketball at Elon University, having prior come up through the U.S. high school basketball system with the Plainfield, New Hampshire-based private boarding school Kimball Union Academy.

+Rađa's older son with Đonlić, Roko Rađa, has been pursuing professional basketball, representing Croatia at the under-16 level at the 2019 FIBA U16 European Championship.